Life Insurance Advice

 For others who want longer-term coverage, permanent life insurance can be a good fit.
 These policies do not have an expiration date and offer coverage for the rest of your life, as long as you pay your premiums and the policy remains in effect.

 Permanent life insurance policies are typically more expensive than term life insurance.
-However, permanent life insurance can come with secondary benefits, such as the ability of your policy to generate cash value — like a savings account — over time.
+However, permanent life insurance can come with secondary benefits, such as the ability of your policy to generate cash value over time.

 Get the Right Amount of Coverage